Car won't start ? Flat Battery ?

 Batteries should only be charged in a well ventilated area.
 Refer to http://www.hse.gov.uk/pubns/indg139.htm for further guidance.

 The vehicle battery requires direct current (dc) to recharge it.
-The charging voltage must be slightly above the battery voltage, for example a 12 volt car battery would be recharged at around 13.5 volts In use, the battery is recharged by the vehicle alternator as the car engine is running.
+The charging voltage must be slightly above the battery voltage, for example a 12 volt car battery would be recharged at around 13.5 volts In use, the battery is recharged by generator either engine driven alternator or dynamo.
 There are other possible methods of recharging a vehicle battery while a vehicle is moving including regenerative braking as used in modern hybrid vehicles.
 In fact any method of generating electricity and rectification to direct current (dc) could be used to recharge a car battery providing the voltage is regulated.
 Possible sources are solar panel ( Photovoltaic ) battery chargers, wind generators, mains powered battery chargers etc. Vehicle Battery Construction Battery Construction: A conventional Lead-Acid car battery consists of a series of lead plates immersed in a sulphuric acid electrolyte.
 Other types include Dry cell , Gel filled cell, AGM (advanced glass mat)

 Battery Reserve Capacity